 Jesus replied, “Your mistake is that you don’t know the Scriptures, and you don’t know the power of God.
 Matthew 22:29 (NLT)

 The Bible has some amazing revelations about the firmament besides its strength.
+I hope you will journey with me as I consider that the firmament is real and not something that is merely symbolic.
 The first place is in Exodus when God invited Moses and the elders of Israel to dine with him.
-What?!!

 Then Moses went up, also Aaron, Nadab, and Abihu, and seventy of the elders of Israel, 10 and they saw the God of Israel.
 And there was under His feet as it were a paved work of sapphire stone, and it was like the very heavens in its clarity.
 Exodus 24:9–10 (NKJV)

-• The rainbow appears at God’s throne, which reveals what a abomination it is that an inversion and corruption of this symbol now represents something quite anti-God.
-It is quite possible that the northern lights are expressions of God’s glory above the firmament!
+- The rainbow appears at God’s throne, which reveals what a abomination it is that an inversion and corruption of this symbol now represents something quite anti-God.
+Could it be possible that the northern lights are expressions of God’s glory above the firmament?
+One day we will find out for sure!

 God told us that every matter or word will be confirmed out of the mouths of two or three witnesses.
 (Matthew 18:16).
 Therefore, I believe he wants us to accept these verses as describing reality, not some uncertain symbolism.
 If we do this, we will see other verses in a new light.